-Harley spent the first 10 years of his life suffering in a small, filthy wire cage in a puppy mill... but his life changed forever after he was rescued.
-Harley then spent his next five years in freedom, learning about love and kindness, and he even learned about fun things ― like Halloween and dressing up!
+Harley spent the first 10 years of his life suffering in a small, filthy wire cage in a puppy mill, but his life changed forever after he was rescued.
+Harley then spent his next five years in freedom, learning about love and kindness, and he even learned about fun things ― like dressing up for Halloween!
 According to his mom, “Harley didn’t mind dressing up; he seemed to enjoy the attention!
 But it was his ghost costume that was the favorite of his many friends and fans.”

 Below are more pictures of Harley in costume... enjoy!